 As a young boy James was known to all as the Duke of York.
 He was concealed from the Parliamentarians during the Civil War while studying at Oxford, one of the last remaining Royalist strongholds.
 When the city of Oxford was under siege James fled, disguised as a woman, to the safer shores of the Hague and then to France to be with his mother.
 There he became an able soldier fighting alongside the French and the Spanish armies.
 He also served as a naval leader in the Second and Third Anglo-Dutch Wars.

 When Oliver Cromwell’s Commonwealth period ended and James’s brother Charles II was restored as king, James returned to England.
 In 1660 he caused great controversy by marrying a commoner, Anne Hyde, daughter of Charles II’s chief minister.
-It was widely panned by the nobility but at that time few expected James to succeed his brother.
+It was widely panned by the nobility but at the time few expected James to succeed his brother as king.
 Anne gave birth to several children, and James was a closely involved father which was uncommon for royals at the time.
 He also maintained several mistresses.
 He was as much a libertine as his brother, Charles II, in fathering several illegitimate children by two different mistresses.
 The diarist Samuel Pepys noted, “the duke of York, in all things but in his codpiece, is led by the nose of his wife.”
 Tragically, most of the children Anne Hyde gave birth to died in infancy.
 The chief issue associated with James was his Catholicism.
 Influenced by his time in French exile, both James and his wife converted to Roman Catholicism which very nearly caused a civil war in England as it grew more apparent that James was to set to become king -Parliament passed the Test Act in 1673 which ordered all civil servants to take an oath against transubstantiation and other Catholic doctrines.
 It was a deliberate attempt to disrupt the successorship of James.
-Anne Hyde died in 1671 before James became king and he remarried a fifteen year old Italian Catholic princess Mary of Modena.
+Anne Hyde died in 1671 before James could become king and he soon remarried a fifteen-year old Italian Catholic princess named Mary of Modena.

 The path to James’s crown was fraught with peril.
 When it became clear that Charles II would have no legitimate heir to succeed him, Protestant England nervously looked upon James Duke of York with suspicion.
 The Earl of Shaftesbury led the opposition to Catholicism in Parliament (the “Crisis of Exclusion”) coupled with the conspiracy theory of an odd Anglican clergyman, Titus Oakes, which spawned the Popish Plot.
 A real plot was planned in 1683 to assassinate Charles II and his brother James in order to instate a Protestant monarchy.
 The plan was discovered and perpetrators fled into Dutch exile.
-It was known as the “Rye House Plot.”
+It was later known as the “Rye House Plot.”
 At any rate, outright mania against Catholicism had taken root among the English nobility.

 Nevertheless James was crowned as King James II on April 23, 1685 (Saint George’s Day) at Westminster Abbey.
 His magnificent coronation injunction was to do ‘All that art, Ornament and Expense could do to the making of the Spectacle Dazzling and Stupendous.’
 James’s early reign was marked by great celebration.
 Even Parliament, which sought to preserve the Restoration, was remarkably friendly and generous to the new Catholic king.
 In fact it became known as the “Loyal Parliament.”
 However, James had a somewhat alienating disposition about him.
 The Scots called him “dismal Jimmy” for his publicly stiff affect.
 One contemporary politician, the earl of Lauderdale, wrote that James has “all the weakness of his father without his strength”.
 In Bishop Gilbert Burnet’s History of My Own Time (1723) he writes, “He [James] had no true judgment, and was soon determined by those whom he trusted, but he was obstinate against all other advices.”